 4.2.1.1. trawling characteristics during the 2020 survey (TOBIE)

-There were some differences between the “Avalon Voyager II’’ compared to the former vessel, the ‘’Jean-Mathieu’’.
-First, the winches aboard the “Avalon Voyager II’’ were limited to two speed settings, a higher and lower speed settings.
+There were some differences between the Avalon Voyager II compared to the former vessel, the ‘’Jean-Mathieu’’.
+First, the winches aboard the Avalon Voyager II’ were limited to two speed settings, a higher and lower speed settings.
 The higher speed setting at high revolutions per minutes (RPM) used during the first survey trip in the 2019 trawl survey resulted in gear entanglements.

 In 2019 and 2020, the median duration of the passive phase were 89 seconds and 88 seconds on the “Avalon Voyager II’’, almost twice that of the “Jean-Mathieu’’ in 2017 (50.5 seconds) and 2018 (43 seconds) (Table 3).